-The Child Study Center (CSC) provides individual and interdisciplinary assessment and treatment programs for children with developmental disabilities, social and behavioral challenges, and emotional disorders.
+The Child Study Center (CSC) provides individual and interdisciplinary assessment and treatment programs for children with developmental disabilities, social and behavioral challenges, and emotional disorders, and faculty provide instruction to pediatric trainees, including fellows and residents, conduct current research projects, including projects on fetal drug and alcohol exposure, emotional trauma, ADHD, and autism spectrum disorders.

-Developmental and Behavioral Pediatrics experts at the Child Study Center can help your child or young loved one with developmental, educational, behavioral or medical needs.
-We offer evaluations, consultations and treatment from a highly skilled team of pediatric specialists, including board certified:
+Developmental and Behavioral Pediatrics experts at the Child Study Center help childrens with developmental, educational, behavioral or medical needs.
+A highly skilled team of pediatric specialists offer evaluations, consultations and treatment.
+Experts includeL

 - Speech pathologists